 If you've never cooked with bacon ends before , you'll love this!
 Chop them and use them in potato bacon soup, fry them up for bacon bits in your salad, or mashed potatoes.
 Grind them up to use them in your cabbage rolls, or perogies.

 The list of uses for bacon ends is endless and I often run out of bacon ends before I run out of bacon!

 Kevy and I are huge Lumberjack Pellet fans, we buy them in bulk, and go through them in bulk.
 We've used a few different pellets to smoke bacon; applewood, cherry, and most recently the competition blend which is 1/3 maple, 1/3 hickory, and 1/3 cherry.
 Each one has been fantastic.

 I guess, what I'm saying is that bacon is so perfect, I don't think any pellets could take it off the bacon pedestal, though, I'd probably avoid mesquite and straight hickory as they may impart too strong a flavour.

 I talk about our Timberline 1300 probably daily.
 It's embarrassing how much I of my day is spent thinking about, talking about, using our smoker. *shoulder shrug* What can I say, I'm a changed woman.
 Show me the smoke!

-Truly, we love our Timberline, it’s double-walled for insulation and can easily handle Alberta winters, has 3 stainless steel racks for all your large batch smoking (*ahem, bacon), not to mention WiFire - which I thought was dorky, but actually rule!
-You can get a Timberline from HOME DEPOT or WILLIAMS SONOMA.
+Truly, we love our Timberline, it’s double-walled for insulation and can easily handle Alberta winters, has 3 stainless steel racks for all your large batch smoking (*ahem, bacon), not to mention WiFire - which I thought was dorky, but actually rules!
+You can get a Timberline from Traeger, HOME DEPOT or WILLIAMS SONOMA.

 Other smoked recipes you'll love